nasa/mmt/README.md

 # Metadata Management Tool Application
-The Metadata Management Tool is a web application to assist users in managing metadata on various Nasa.gov applications.
+The Metadata Management Tool (MMT) and Draft Metadata Management Tool (dMMT) are web applications designed to assist users in managing metadata and interfacing with the CMR.
+The user’s guide for MMT can be found [here](https://wiki.earthdata.nasa.gov/display/ED/Metadata+Management+Tool+%28MMT%29+User%27s+Guide "MMT User Guide") and the user’s guide for dMMT can be found [here](https://wiki.earthdata.nasa.gov/display/ED/Draft+MMT+%28dMMT%29+User%27s+Guide "dMMT User Guide").
+Release notes for these applications can be found [here](https://wiki.earthdata.nasa.gov/display/ED/MMT+Release+Notes "Release Notes").

 ## Getting Started